EnCiv/undebate-ssp/README.md

 # Getting Started

-The following has been tested using node v16.13.0 and npm v8.1.0.
+The following has been tested using node v16.13.0 and npm v8.1.0 on Windows 10 and MacOs.
 There are know issues using nmp < 7.
 During install, you can ignore the warning about incompatibility with previous previous versions of node/npm - we need to go back to those packages and update their dependencies.

 ```
 git clone https://github.com/EnCiv/undebate-ssp.git